5 Exceptional Public Installations, Courtesy KAWS and AllRightsReserved

 On the occasion of an exhibition in Harbour City titled KAWS:CLEAN SLATE, KAWS unveiled a monumental sculpture titled CLEAN SLATE at Ocean Terminal Forecourt of Harbour City.
 The exhibition was supported by many fans and celebrities, triggering an enthusiastic public response in Hong Kong.

-The title of the piece referred to wiping out the past and starting over again, stepping into the next stage of life.
+The title of the grey and black work referred to wiping out the past and starting over again, stepping into the next stage of life.
 The sculpture featured the popular COMPANION character on his feet, carrying two smaller COMPANIONS in his arms, embodying the new chapter in life.
-The event was accompanied by a selection of editioned prints showcasing the creative milestones of the artist as well as a complementary toy set.
+The event was accompanied by a selection of editioned prints showcasing the creative milestones of the artist as well as a complimentary limited edition toy set.
 After Harbour City, the sculpture toured in Shanghai, as well as several cities in the United States and Paris.

-In 2018, the sculpture was sold by Phillips New York for $1,650,000, much more than its high estimate, becoming the third most expensive piece sold by the artist.
+In 2018, the sculpture was sold by Phillips New York for $1,650,000, much more than its high estimate, becoming the third most expensive piece sold by KAWS.